Wondering how to get a lower interest rate? You can buy discount points with extra cash at closing to reduce the

 If you plan to move or refinance sooner than the breakeven date, consider putting the money towards a larger down payment.

-These calculations are tools for learning more about the mortgage process and are for estimation purposes only.
+These calculations are tools for learning more about the mortgage process and are for educational/estimation purposes only.
 Calculator results are rounded down to the nearest dollar.
 Payment shown does not include taxes, insurance, or mortgage insurance (if applicable).
 This does not constitute an offer or approval of credit.
 Contact a PrimeLending home loan officer for actual estimates.

 For example, a Conventional fixed rate loan with the terms purchase price of $312,500, on a loan term of 360 months, down payment of 20%, and an interest rate of 6.5%, will result in an annual percentage rate of 6.598% with $3,613 in APR fees.
 Rate pulled 09/02/22, rates change daily.
 Loans are subject to borrower qualifications, including income, property evaluation, and final credit approval.

 Did you know you can use mortgage points to buy down your interest rate?
 Mortgage points — a.k.a. discount points — are upfront fees a borrower pays a lender to get a reduced interest rate.
 Each discount point lowers the interest rate by 0.25%.